Our next Heart Screening Event is April 28th 2018

 Aidan’s Heart Foundation directly prevents Sudden Cardiac Arrest in youth by offering free heart screening events in Chester County, PA and the Greater Philadelphia area.

-From 2011 through 2016, we screened over 1,400 youth between ages 5-19.
+From 2011 through 2018, we have screened over 1,700 youth between ages 5-19.
 Serious cardiac issues have been detected in more than 10 of these children and critical follow-up care has been recommended for dozens of others in order to ensure that Sudden Cardiac Arrest does not claim more young lives.

 One out of every 100 youth screened is found to need follow-up testing for a potentially life-threatening heart issue that was previously undetected at routine pediatric visits.